mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Non-Box Constraints
 The `balance` constraints correspond to the active and reactive power balance equations defined at each bus and are modeled as `equality` constraints.

-The `angle` field of the `voltage` constraints are associated with the minimum and maximum voltage angle difference between the from-bus and to-bus ends of each branch and are modeled as `interval` constraints by default.
+The `angle` field of the `voltage` constraints is associated with the minimum and maximum voltage angle difference between the from-bus and to-bus ends of each branch and is modeled as an `interval` constraint by default.
 If the bounds are equal, an `equality` constraint is used instead.

 The `flow` constraints, which refer to branch flow limits at both ends of each branch, are also modeled as `interval` constraints by default.
 If the bounds are equal, an `equality` constraint is used.